 For me, it has always been important that school is more than just a place of learning.
 It’s a community that we can all be part of.
 Support and friendship are key and are exemplified by Bollin.

 I proudly and happily worked at Tyntesfield from 2004 until my retirement in 2019.
 In that time I was the Nursery Teacher and had the privilege of being at the beginning of the children’s learning journey.
 I had been teaching since 1996 and my passion has always been Early Years.

 I have also been a Governor for a number of years being the Teacher Governor at Tyntesfield and then a co-opted governor.
-The opportunity to be part of the Joint Local Governing Body was one I really enjoyed, being part of a dedicated and enthusiastic team.
-I am delighted that I am now able to continue my association with both schools.
+The opportunity to be part of the Bollin Local Governing Body from 2018 was one I have really enjoyed, being part of a dedicated and enthusiastic team.
+I am delighted that I am continuing my association with both schools.
 These are exciting times as we continue to develop Bollin School, giving our children the best possible opportunities for them to grow and become independent learners.